13 May 2022 18:00:00

 The approach of the Council of Europe to address these challenges consists of the three inter-related elements of:

 - the common standards of the Convention on Cybercrime (opened for signature in Budapest, Hungary, in November 2001) as the most relevant international criminal justice treaty on cybercrime and electronic evidence.
 It is supplemented by a first additional Protocol on Xenophobia and Racism via computer systems.
-A second Additional Protocol is in preparation;
+A second Additional Protocol has recently been adopted;

 - the Cybercrime Convention Committee (TCY) consisting of representatives of Parties to the Budapest Convention and responsible for assessing proper implementation of the Convention, preparing Guidance Notes and additional legal instruments, and facilitating cooperation among the Parties;